mennovanveenendaal/mennovanveenendaal.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-I'm Menno van Veenendaal, a Cyber Security consultant based in the Netherlands.
+I'm Menno van Veenendaal, a Cyber Security Specialist based in the Netherlands.
 When I'm not working, I enjoy working out, automating things around the house, or perfecting my Neapolitan pizza recipe.

 ## Experience
 With a background in law enforcement, education in software programming and Cyber Security, and experience as a SOC analyst for a major Cyber Security company and the Royal Dutch Army, I've gained a broad range of knowledge in the Cyber Security field, including incident response.